AleksandarBayrev/general-linux-fixes/README.md

 ## zram-generator.conf
 * This file configures ZRAM on new Linux distros that do not have swap partition enabled.
 Copy it to /etc/systemd.

+## Fix-For-Mafia-DE.md
+* This file describes how to run Mafia DE on Linux.